 Feta is a Greek-style white cheese that is also a good option for keto, and you can use it to prepare excellent Greek salads with it.

-In order to not have your progress slowed down by your cheese consumption, you need to not overindulge, and also weigh it and track it accurately.
+To avoid slowing down your keto progress, you will need to make sure you don’t overindulge and also weigh and track your cheese accurately.
 Eyeballing cheese (or any food, for that matter) is not a good strategy, as people tend to underestimate the amount they’re eating.

 Half & Half and Heavy Cream

 These foods are used by a lot of people in the keto community as a substitute for milk in their coffee, and can also be used for various recipes, usually desserts.
 They are relatively low in carbs for the quantities in which they’re normally consumed: 1 tbsp of half and half contains 0.6 g net carbs at 19.5 calories, while the same amount of heavy cream has 0.4 g net carbs and 51 calories.

 Many people avoid half-and-half and choose heavy cream because it’s a better option for keto.
 When given a choice, go for real heavy cream, unsweetened and ideally at 40% fat.

 People who have even mild dairy intolerances will benefit from avoiding them completely, but apart from that, if consumed in moderation and properly tracked, most people tolerate them rather well.